 My family were never one to stock the kitchen full of junk food.
-Of course, as a grumpy 9 year old I was furious about this, full-heartedly believing I was missing out on all the delicacies my friends would smugly recount to me at school.
+Of course, as a grumpy 9-year-old I was furious about this as I was missing out on all the delicacies my friends would smugly recount to me at school.

-Undoubtedly, now I am grateful.
+Of course, now I am grateful.
 Maybe I’d have a mouth full of fillings or potentially an intolerance to celery if I hadn’t been raised eating a full tomato as a snack.
 Or, even worse, I might just be a picky eater (the horror!).
-However, back then, I could only see the absolute injustice of not regularly stocking Sunny D and fizzy drinks, or not allowing me to munch on Hubba Bubba bubble gum.
-I finally got to sample the treasure that is apple flavoured bubble gum while on a week’s long summer camp – the satisfaction for my new-found maturity was profound.
+However, back then, I could only see the absolute injustice of not regularly stocking Sunny D and fizzy drinks, or not being allowed to munch on Hubba Bubba bubble gum.
+I finally got to sample the treasure that is apple-flavoured bubble gum while on a week’s long summer camp – the satisfaction for my new-found maturity was profound.
 I was not subtle about chewing it either.
-Not only that, we went to MacDonalds once in my first 10 years of life.
+Not only that, we went to McDonalds once in my first 10 years of life.
 No doubt I saw TV adverts of delighted children devouring hamburgers and chips (ignoring the creepy clown) and was incensed that I never went too.

 Nevertheless, we still bought packs of sugary cereal – Golden Nuggets were honey heaven in a packet and have since been revealed to contain 25g of sugar per 100g; no wonder they were so delicious.